Some iPhone XR users are running into bugs and performance issues after downloading the latest iOS firmware.

-The colorful 6.1-inch iPhone XR has been out for several months now which means we’ve been getting a lot of feedback from those who’ve adopted Apple’s colorful 2018 flagship.
+The colorful 6.1-inch iPhone XR has been out for several months now and we’ve been getting a lot of feedback from those who’ve adopted Apple’s colorful flagship.

-We’re also seeing negative feedback emerge.
-Some users are dealing with hardware problems while others are experiencing issues with the device’s iOS 12 software.
+Some iPhone XR users are dealing with hardware problems while others are experiencing issues with the device’s iOS 12 software.

 In this guide we’ll take you through the most common iPhone XR problems.
 We’ll also provide you with some tips and resources that will come in handy if you start noticing issues on your new phone.